404Setup/OpenMorph/README.md

 - Will OpenMorph be compatible with i18n?

 There isn't one at the moment, this is a TODO item.

+- When I'm disguised as another player, I can't see my own skin.

+OpenMorph's current implementation of player morphing is quite bizarre.

+You might encounter these issues: only you can't see your own skin; your messages display incorrect signatures, but other players can see them; etc.

+I will optimize these issues in the future.

 ## LICENSE